Check Deep Security as a Service pricing and billing on AWS Marketplace

 - When Deep Security as a Service considers a computer protected.

-Pricing for AWS Marketplace billing subscription, prepaid credit and credit card subscription or Azure Marketplace Deep Security Manager (BYOL) payment options are as follows:
+Pricing for AWS Marketplace billing subscription, prepaid credit and credit card subscription or Azure Marketplace Deep Security Manager (BYOL) payment options are:

 |Instance size||Example instance types||Cost of protected instance per hour (in USD)|